limolitz/keyboard/README.md

   * Added degree ° to 6
   * Added dead_abovering ° to CAPS+6
   * Added thin space (U2009), nobreakspace to Space bar
-* Pause is Mute, Ctrl+Pause is keyboard mute
+* Pause is Mute, Ctrl+Pause is microphone mute

 ## Updating